 of a truck, but while it was well stocked on candy bars, and even film, it didn’t have things like shaving cream, soap, and so on.
 So what came out of a box was often times a Godsend.

+Goodie boxes were never aimed at just one soldier or even a unit.
+A bunch just arrived, and everybody got one.
 Occasionally, our goodies boxes had some really interesting items.
-One guy received some girls underwear and a proposal of marriage.
+One guy received some girl’s underwear and a proposal of marriage.
 Another found a box of Trojans.
 They were useful to keep dirt out of the M-16s.
-By far the most interesting thing we received were several copies of the Sports Illustrated Swim Suit Edition.
+By far the most interesting thing we received were several copies of the “Sports Illustrated Swim Suit Edition.”
 They were most definitely a moral booster.

 I did my level best to respond to folks who included a return address.
-It was hard though, and I’m sure I missed some folks along the way.
+It was hard though, and I’m sure I missed some along the way.
 All I can say is God bless you for your generosity, support, and prayers.
 They sure weren’t wasted.

 I recall turning and looking at the sunset that evening.
 Like so many sunrises and sunsets in Saudi Arabia, it was spectacular.

 On January 17th, 1991, I had the watch.
 Normally, it was nothing much more that sit in the command tent, drink coffee, and answer the radio if someone called.
 There were several of us in there.
-I recall one of the Privates commented there seemed to be a lot more jets overhead.
+I recall one of the privates commented there seemed to be a lot more jets overhead.